Generalized equipartition method from an arbitrary viewing angle: Generalization of equipartition method

 Here we factored out the relativistic corrections in Eqs.~\eqref{eq:Req} and \eqref{eq:Eeq} and define the Newtonian equipartition radius and energy by Eqs.~\eqref{eq:ReqN} and \eqref{eq:EeqN}, which are determined by the observables and the geometrical parameters $f_{\rm A}$ and $f_{\rm V}$.

-We emphasize that the total energy in Eq.~\eqref{eq:E} contains only the energies of emitting electrons and magnetic field.
-Including the contribution of non-emitting electrons and baryon increases the energy.
+We emphasize that the total energy in Eq.~\eqref{eq:E} contains only emitting electrons and magnetic field energies.
+The contribution of non-emitting electrons and baryons increases the energy.
 We refer the readers to BNP13 for such extensions.
 However, these corrections do not change the qualitative nature of the solution.

 Normalizing the variables to the Newtonian quantities, we define

 and now rewrite Eq.~\eqref{eq:E} as:

 The relativistic effects are now seen clearly in the appearance of $\Gamma$ and $\dop$.
 Note, however, that they also appear indirectly in the definitions of geometrical factors $f_{\rm A}$ and $f_{\rm V}$.